aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 downloaded archives to verify their integrity.
 A tool can optionally use these to verify the integrity of a file documented by an ABOUT file.

 - checksum_md5: MD5 for the file documented by this ABOUT file in the "about_resource" field.

 - checksum_sha1: SHA1 for the file documented by this ABOUT file in the "about_resource" field.

+- checksum_sha256: SHA256 for the file documented by this ABOUT file in the "about_resource" field.

 Some examples::

       checksum_md5: f30b9c173b1f19cf42ffa44f78e4b96c